 According to the Insurance Information Institute, this winter has become one of the most costly.
-Near record snowfall and murderous temperatures have resulted in losses from winter storms of more than 1.5 billion thus far.
-This estimated figure covered losses that occurred between January 1 and February 24, 2014.
+Near-record snowfall and murderous temperatures every year have resulted in losses from winter storms in the millions.

 Losses included roof collapse, downed tree limbs and power lines, burst pipes and freezing.
 Auto accidents were also included in the claims that averaged over 175,000.